tirdadc/tannen.js/README.md

 |weekdays_alignment|string|'center'|header text alignment|
 |day_alignment|string|'right'|calendar day text alignment|

-The rest can be overridden with CSS.
+The rest can and should be overridden with CSS.

 ## TO DO:
-- Weekly view mode
 - Tooltip support for Bootstrap and Foundation if detected